MachinesAreUs/noname/README.md

-# Iris
+# This is something

-To start Iris:
+To start something:

 1. Install postgresql with user 'postgres' and login and creatdb permissions